The Professional Negligence Law Review: Mexico

 Coexistence of contractual and extra-contractual liability

-The Mexican Supreme Court rendered a decision whereby it recognised that a contractual and extra-contractual liability may coexist when dealing with medical malpractice.
+The Mexican Supreme Court rendered a decision recognising that contractual and extra-contractual liability may coexist in relation to medical malpractice.
 The Supreme Court reasoned that even if the patient has a social security contract or a contract for professional services with a physician, the doctor is still bound to act diligently in accordance with his or her profession.
 In this case, the Supreme Court found that even where the patient had given consent regarding the administration of anaesthesia, damage caused by the negligent administration of this medical component gave rise to an extra-contractual liability or tort independent of the contractual relationship between the parties.23

-In a different decision, the Supreme Court also established that, in a contractual relationship, the client can accept certain risks regarding the rendering of the services.
-However, if the harmful event occurs because of the negligence or omission by the service provider, there will be extra-contractual liability, since that damage cannot be accepted in a services agreement.24
+In a different decision, the Supreme Court also established that, in a contractual relationship, the client can accept certain risks regarding the rendering of the agreed services.
+However, if the harmful event occurs because of negligence or omission by the service provider, there will be extra-contractual liability, since damage of that kind cannot be deemed to be acceptable on the basis of a services agreement.24

 Liability for lack of diligence in professional services